Why choose Seven Seas Worldwide

-To make our door-to-door luggage shipping services even more effortless, we can provide all the packaging materials necessary to safely transport your international shipments from A to B, including bubble wrap, brown tape and export strength boxes.
-We offer our chemically-hardened, double-walled cardboard containers in two main sizes, Standard and Large, and have them manufactured to our particular specifications to give your possessions the best protection during transit.
+To make door-to-door luggage shipping from the US to Australia even more effortless, we can provide all the packaging materials necessary to safely ship your items from A to B, including bubble wrap, brown tape and export strength shipping boxes.
+We offer our chemically-hardened, double-walled cardboard containers in two main sizes, Standard and Large, and have them manufactured to our particular specifications to give your possessions the best protection during shipping and delivery to Australia.

-Also, see our MoveCube® page for our Small, Medium and Large MoveCube® containers to Australia from the US.
+Also, see our international MoveCube® page for shipping Small, Medium and Large MoveCube® containers to Australia from the US.

 61 x 51 x 41cm / 24 x 20 x 16.14 inches